 Oral Health Legislation

 Rep. Sharon Cooper introduced HB 154 last week.
 This bill is more limited in scope than Sen. Unterman’s SB 12, but both allow for general supervision of dental hygienists under certain circumstances.
-“General supervision” means that a dentist can authorize a licensed dental hygienist to perform certain duties but does not require the dentist to be present when those duties are performed.
+“General supervision” means that a dentist can authorize a licensed dental hygienist to perform certain duties but does not require the dentist to be present when those duties are performed and to have certified dental offices.
 The primary purpose of both bills is to reduce the barriers to dental care for children, seniors, and people with disabilities in Georgia.